Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Websites/v1.0/Get-WebSitesHostName.md

 ```

 ## DESCRIPTION
-The **Get-WebSitesHostName** cmdlet gets hostnames for a website.
+The **Get-WebSitesHostName** cmdlet gets host names for a website.
-Hostnames are the names that users type into their web browsers in order to access a site; for example, "www.contoso.com" or "support.contoso.net".
+Host names are the names that users type into their web browsers in order to access a site; for example, "www.contoso.com" or "support.contoso.net".
-A single site can be assigned more than one hostname.
+A single site can be assigned more than one host name.

-Used without any parameters, **Get-WebSitesHostName** returns information about all your website hostnames.
+Used without any parameters, **Get-WebSitesHostName** returns information about all your website host names.
-However, you can also choose to return a subset of hostnames; for example, you can return all the hostnames for a specific site or all the hostnames associated with a specific owner.
+However, you can also choose to return a subset of host names; for example, you can return all the host names for a specific site or all the host names associated with a specific owner.

 ## EXAMPLES

-### Example 1: Get t hostname for a site
+### Example 1: Get a host name for a site
 ```
 PS C:\> Get-WebSitesHostName -SiteName "Site01"
 ```

-This command gets the hostnames for the website named Site01.
+This command gets the host names for the website named Site01.

 ## PARAMETERS